librity/ft_netmon/README.md

   - [x] `DNS`
     - [x] My own implementation with `sys/socket.h`
     - [x] Save all relevant request data to log file in parsable form.
-- [x] `monitoring.log` should contain all available request data.
+- [x] `netmon.log` should contain all available request data.
-- [x] `monitoring.log` should be saved in parsable form, such that it can be displayed simply with the `--simplify` flag.
+- [x] `netmon.log` should be saved in parsable form, such that it can be displayed simply with the `--simplify` flag.
 - [x] Should work as an useful and professional network monitoring service.
 - [x] Clean and readable code.
 - [x] Add a beautiful `README.md` explaining how the program works.